dgryski/go-perfbook/performance.md

 complicating your code by determining that it's safe to use and executing different logic can be worth it.

+The `sort` package mentioned above is another example of a polyalgorithm.
+In addition to combining quicksort, shell sort, and insertion sort, it also tracks recursion depth of quicksort and calls heapsort if necessary.

 ## Benchmark Inputs

 Know how big each of your input sizes is likely to be in production.